Winnie, Texas

 Winnie is a census-designated place (CDP) in Chambers County, Texas, United States.
 The population was 3,162 at the 2020 census.

 History

 The town plat was filed in 1895 by the Gulf and Inter-state Railway officials.
 The town was named after Fox Winnie, a railroad contractor who worked for the line.
 The Winnie and Loan Improvement Company attempted to market small lots of land, but due to poor sales, the company was dissolved in 1911.
 In 1941 an oilfield was discovered nearby, leading the way for the oil businessman Glenn H. McCarthy to establish a gas plant just east of the town.
-This development, along with the construction of Interstate 10, would lead to a population growth.
+This development, along with the construction of Interstate 10, would lead to population growth.
 The East Chambers County Consolidated School District was established in 1931.